0xdefh/0xdefh.github.io/_posts/2025-01-25-OSINT-TTP-How-to-find-impersonate-website.md

 Sadly we didn't find any related domain to this guzi945[.]top

-So we will inspect HTML & Javascript that this page loaded, to see if there are any pivoting point we could use
+So we will inspect HTML & Javascript that this page loaded, to see if there are any pivoting point we could use.

-Using a tool to gather all information from all those sources (API), Well you have to registered their services and use their free API.
-Or you can just use MISP to have the data flow in every day

 ## Study Case 2: Gmail or Microsoft Outlook

 ### Collection